 There are a number of reasons to choose Kopi Luwak Direct as your retailer should you happen to be considering taking the plunge into the world of Kopi Luwak consumption.
 The most important of these is very simple: ethics.
 As you might imagine, certain unethical Kopi Luwak producers are not afraid of flouting common decency and animal rights in a bid to up their profits.
 These farms have been found to not only cage the civets (luaks) and overfeed them in order to speed up production and raw materials but also treat their other staff—i.e. the human variety—less than humanely and pay less than the fair living wage.

-Gladly, Kopi Luwak Direct use only free-range civets to process their beans and also work hand-in-hand with the native B’laan tribe, buying their beans directly from the coffee farmers to ensure ethical production practices and direct their business to a source.
+Gladly, Kopi Luwak Direct uses only free-range civets to process their beans and also works hand-in-hand with the native B’laan tribe, buying their beans directly from the coffee farmers to ensure ethical production practices and direct their business to a source.

 The 2,800+ civets responsible for the processing of Kopi Luwak Direct’s beans live and roam freely on the slopes of Mount Matutum.
 Because the Luwaks are free-range, they choose only the ripest coffee cherries while continuing to consume their full and natural diet, something that sweetens, enriches, and enhances the flavor of Kope Luwak Direct’s coffee in ways not evident in the beans “produced” by caged Luwaks.
 Kopi Luwak Direct’s growers also use no artificial fertilizers on their plantations, thus guaranteeing their farms have a low environmental impact and their beans are healthy for humans and luaks alike